tarantool/cartridge-java/README.md

         BinaryDiscoveryClusterAddressProvider addressProvider =
                 new BinaryDiscoveryClusterAddressProvider(clusterDiscoveryConfig);

+        // Actual Tarantool client config
         TarantoolClientConfig config = new TarantoolClientConfig.Builder()
                 .withCredentials(new SimpleTarantoolCredentials(USER_NAME, PASSWORD))
-                .withConnectTimeout(1000 * 5)
+                .withConnectTimeout(1000 * 5) // 5 seconds, timeout for connecting to the server
-                .withReadTimeout(1000 * 5)
+                .withReadTimeout(1000 * 5) // 5 seconds, timeout for reading the response body from the channel
                 .withRequestTimeout(1000 * 5) // 5 seconds, timeout for receiving the server response
+                // The chosen connection selection strategy will determine how hosts and connections are selected for
+                // performing the next request to the cluster .withConnectionSelectionStrategyFactory(
+                        TarantoolConnectionSelectionStrategies.ParallelRoundRobinStrategyFactory.INSTANCE)
                 .build();

-        // The chosen connection selection strategy will determine how hosts and connections are selected for performing
-        // the next request to the cluster ClusterTarantoolClient client = new ClusterTarantoolClient(
+        ClusterTarantoolTupleClient client = new ClusterTarantoolTupleClient(config, addressProvider);
-                config, getBinaryProvider(), TarantoolConnectionSelectionStrategies.RoundRobinStrategyFactory.INSTANCE);

         // Mappers are used for converting MessagePack primitives to Java objects
         // The default mappers can be instantiated via the default mapper factory and further customized DefaultMessagePackMapperFactory mapperFactory = DefaultMessagePackMapperFactory.getInstance();
-        // Use tuple factory for instantiating new tuples TarantoolTupleFactory tupleFactory =
+        // Use tuple factory for instantiating new tuples TarantoolTupleFactory tupleFactory = new DefaultTarantoolTupleFactory(client.getMessagePackMapper());
-            new DefaultTarantoolTupleFactory(mapperFactory.defaultComplexTypesMapper());
-        TarantoolSpaceOperations testSpace = client.space("test");
+        // Space API provides CRUD operations for spaces TarantoolSpaceOperations<TarantoolTuple, TarantoolResult<TarantoolTuple>> testSpace = client.space("test");
         TarantoolTuple tarantoolTuple;

         // Multiple requests are processed in an asynchronous way